Gluten-Free Date Brownies

 Brownies don't have to be unhealthy in order to be delicious.
 These thick and decadent Fudgy Gluten-Free Date Brownies are gluten-free, low-sugar, and have no butter or white sugar!

-Enjoy a treat while also getting healthy fats, protein, potassium, and fiber with these Fudgy Date Brownies.
+Enjoy a wholesome treat with these Fudgy Date Brownies.
 They're a Vitamix recipe, meaning you just throw the ingredients in the blender, run it on high until the batter is smooth, and then mix in some chocolate chips before baking.
 Try serving these at your next event without telling anyone what they're made of and I bet you'll get some shocked responses when people learn what's in them.

 A stack of fudgy date and black bean brownies.